GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-2/genesis-2.englishNatural.md

 The name of the third river, Rapid (Chidekel); it walks east of Steppe (Assyria).
 And the fourth river, it is Fruitful (Perat).

-And He-Who-Is (YHWH) God took the Earth (Adam), and rested him in Garden of Delight (Eden), to serve her and to keep her.
+And He-Who-Is (YHWH) God took the Earth (Adam), and rested him in Garden Delight (Eden), to serve her and to keep her.

 And He-Who-Is (YHWH) God commanded over the Earth (Adam), saying, "From all tree of the garden, eating, let you eat, and from the Tree of Knowledge of Good and Bad, you will eat from it not; that in the day of your eating from it, death, you will die."